kindness-ai/passage-rs/passage-auth/README.md

 > [!WARNING]
 > This crate is brand new and not all features have been tested or documented.
+>
 > Expect breaking changes.

 ## Usage

-The library reads your Passage APP ID from the environment variable `PASSAGE_APP_ID` and optionally a API key from `PASSAGE_API_KEY`.
-But you can also pass a Config object or use the Config builder to create the Passage client.
+The library reads your Passage APP ID from the environment variable `PASSAGE_APP_ID` and optionally a JSON Web Key (JWK) to verify tokens from `PASSAGE_PUB_JWK`.
+You can also pass a `Config` object or use the `Config` builder to create the Passage client.

 # Verify a JWT